cypress-io/cypress-documentation/content/api/commands/session.md

 ### Validating the session

+The `validate` function has a slightly different function depending on whether it is being run immediately after `setup`, or after restoring the saved session.

+After `setup`, the session is not saved until `validate` has returned or resolved.
+This allows you to use `validate` to ensure that the login flow is fully complete by, for example, repeatedly checking that the user's session token has been set.
+This must be done with a [retry-able command](/guides/core-concepts/retry-ability), or your assertion may fail the test simply because the page is running a little slow.
+Once your assertion passes, the session is cached.

-If the `validate` function return `false`, throws an exception, returns a Promise that resolves to `false` or rejects, or contains any failing Cypress command, the session will be considered invalid, and `setup` will be re-run.
+When restoring a saved session, if the `validate` function return `false`, throws an exception, returns a Promise that resolves to `false` or rejects, or contains any failing Cypress command, the session will be considered invalid, and `setup` will be re-run.
+So your `validate` function serves a dual purpose, it ensures that the initial setup has worked correctly **and** it checks that the session remains valid before re-use.

-The page is not cleared after the `validate` function is executed.
+Note that the page is not cleared after the `validate` function is executed.
 If you use `cy.visit()` in your validation, your test will continue on the visited page once `cy.session()` succeeds.

 Here are a few `validate` examples: